aarushi4225/Electrical-Fault-detection-and-classification/README.md

 * **Data Processing (MATLAB):** Raw data generated from Simulink was processed using MATLAB.
 This included steps such as - arranging the raw numeric arrays into matrices, compilation into readable dataset to be fed into ML model.
 * **Machine Learning Model Training:**
-    * Leveraged **MATLAB's Classification Learner** for rapid prototyping and training of various machine learning classification models.
+    * Leveraged **Classification Learner** for rapid prototyping and training of various machine learning models.
     * Explored and compared the performance of diverse algorithms.

 ![Screenshot 2025-07-03 165607](https://github.com/user-attachments/assets/06ca148c-5edb-408d-84f8-07738ce00c99)